 - Dawson's Cash Store (former), 35 Victoria Road.
 This prominent corner building is notable for the sinuous Art Nouveau style parapet. - Union Bank (former).
-This landmark building is notable for its fine detailing including the ornate window architraves, - Whatley's Hardware (former).
+This landmark building is notable for its fine detailing including the ornate window architraves, egg and dart moulded surround with keystone to the entry arch, the recessed arched porch with basalt steps, a tessellated tile floor and side doors to the banking chamber and the gum leaf and nut render bass relief panel over the residential entry door at the side. - Whatley's Hardware (former).
 This is notable as fine and intact example of Modernist postwar building with a distinctive zig-zag roof supported by an expressed steel frame.
 The significance is enhanced by the high degree of integrity, which includes original shopfronts.